lkroeger1/Vivado2019_docker_setup/README.md

 docker build -t ubuntu18-gcc7-vivado .
 ```

-This will create a Docker image called `ubuntu18-gcc7-vivado`.
+This will create a Docker image called `ubuntu18-gcc7-vivado` (will take 10 minutes).

 ## Starting the Docker Container